How Fast are def cdef cpdef?¶

 The conclusions that I draw from this are:

-• Naive Cython does speed things up, but not by much (x2.5).
+- Naive Cython does speed things up, but not by much (x2.5).

-• Optimised Cython is fairly effortless (in this case) and worthwhile (x3.5).
+- Optimised Cython is fairly effortless (in this case) and worthwhile (x3.5).

-• typed cpdef gives the best of two worlds and (in our example) it is even faster than the hand wrapping of the C function.
+cdefis insignificantly different from the more complicated C extension that is our best attempt. typed cpdefgives the best of two worlds and (in our example) it is even faster than the hand wrapping of the C function.

-The Importance of the Algorithm
+The Importance of the Algorithm¶

 So far we have looked at pushing code into Cython/C to get a performance gain however there is a glaring error in our code.
 The algorithm we have been using is very inefficient.
 Here is different algorithm, in pure Python, that will beat all of those above by a huge margin [1]: